ropensci/ruODK/CONTRIBUTING.md

 Some changes have intricate internal and external dependencies, which are easy to miss and break.
 These checklists aim to avoid these pitfalls.

-Test and update reverse dependencies (wastdr, urODK, etlTurtleNesting, turtleviewer etc.).
+Test and update reverse dependencies (wastdr, urODK, etlTurtleNesting, etc.).

 #### Adding a dependency
 * Update DESCRIPTION